JNRowe/jnrowe.github.io/_sources/articles/dropping_gentoo_reflex.txt

 .. note::

    Of course, you should fix the package properly and send the fix upstream but this is just to prove a point.
+Calling ``die`` with ``sed`` there isn't recommended and is practically pointless, but it is the style upstream.

 I have to mention a small downside here however, because very few people seem to test ``portage``'s binary package support you'll occasionally have to do some leg work to fix problems.
-This normally arises when an ``eclass`` changes needs to ripple through, or when a library breaks compatibility and it's ebuild hasn't been bumped properly.
+This normally arises when you have an ``eclass`` change that needs to ripple through, or when a library breaks compatibility and it's ``ebuild`` hasn't been bumped properly.

 Almost every time that happens you can fix it with a quick loop in your shell though.
 A couple of such problems and solutions that I found in my shell